-Writer, critic and former opera singer Denise Wendel-Poray is in conversation with stage designer Philipp Fürhofer and Whitechapel Gallery Director Iwona Blazwick to consider the intertwining of visual and musical arts examined in her book Painting The Stage: Artist’s as Stage Designers, reflecting on more than 200 years of artist’s designs for opera.
+Writer, critic and former opera singer Denise Wendel-Poray is in conversation with stage designer Philipp Fürhofer and former Whitechapel Gallery Director Iwona Blazwick to consider the intertwining of visual and musical arts examined in her book Painting The Stage: Artist’s as Stage Designers, reflecting on more than 200 years of artist’s designs for opera.

 In association with Skira.